mercari/mercari-slack-guidelines/Slack_Guidelines_En.md

 # Slack Guidelines

 ## Introduction
 We use Slack as our company-wide communication tool in Mercari.
-This purpose of these guidelines is to ensure information about a project or team communication is done smoothly and efficiently.
+The purpose of these guidelines is to ensure information about a project or team communication is done smoothly and efficiently.

 ## Premise
 - Keep Openness in mind